Skip to main content

 Adipose tissue (body fat) is a primary site of aromatase activity.
 A higher body fat percentage, often linked to a diet high in processed foods and refined carbohydrates, creates more opportunities for testosterone to be converted into estrogen.
 Furthermore, high levels of circulating insulin, a consequence of poor blood sugar management, can also upregulate aromatase activity.

 A man on a standard TRT protocol who maintains a diet that promotes insulin resistance may find himself requiring higher doses of an aromatase inhibitor like Anastrozole to manage estrogenic side effects.
-Conversely, a patient who adopts a diet rich in lean protein, healthy fats, and complex carbohydrates can improve and reduce body fat, thereby optimizing the testosterone-to-estrogen ratio naturally and allowing the TRT to function more efficiently.
+Conversely, a patient who adopts a diet rich in lean protein, healthy fats, and complex carbohydrates can improve insulin sensitivity and reduce body fat, thereby optimizing the testosterone-to-estrogen ratio naturally and allowing the TRT to function more efficiently.

 Synergistic Effects of Lifestyle on Hormonal Protocols